webix-hub/docs/data/desktop/uimanager.md

 - "home" - the first item is selected;
 - "end" - the last item is selected;

-Hierarchical data widgets have specific behaviors for "right" and "left" keys:
+Hierarchical data widgets - Tree, Treetable, Grouplist - have specific behavior for "right" and "left" keys:

 - "left" - closes the selected branch;
 - "right" - opens the selected branch.